SebastianBierwisch/SebastianBierwisch/README.md

 - 👋 Hi, I’m @SebastianBierwisch
-- 👀 I’m interested in Technoligie
+- 👀 I’m interested in Technoligy
-- 🌱 My position is Proxy Product Owner - Team Plattform
+- 🌱 My position is TechLead @amlimind
-- 💞️ I’m looking to collaborate on all Platform topics
+- 💞️ I’m looking to collaborate on all overachring technical topics
 - 📫 How to reach me

 Sebastian Bierwisch